17zuoye/luiti/README.markdown

 luiti command tool
 ------------------------
-After installed package, you can use `luiti` command tool that contained in package.
+After installed package, you can use `luiti` command tool that contained in the package.

 ```text
 $ luiti